Cypress Freeze TFA Swing at Jersey Village

 Kritiks

-I am most excited to be in the back of debates featuring the kritik either on the aff or the neg.
-This does not mean I will hack for you.
-I would prefer fewer offs so you have time to explain the K. Know the literature base well, explain it simply rather than using jargon as a crutch.
+I am most excited to be in the back of debates featuring kritiks that are specific to the topic/aff you are challenging.
+I would prefer fewer offs so you have time to explain the K, as these arguments are often counterintuitive.
+Know the literature base well, explain it simply rather than using jargon as a crutch.
 Show me that you understand what you are talking about.
+If you're not winning your thesis, it is unlikely I will think that you are winning anything else on the K page absent really good arguments to the contrary.

 Thesis arguments contextualize the link and link arguments support the thesis.
 They’re mutually reinforcing.
-When developing links, you should name them, theorize, link your theorization to the aff with a quote, and impact that out.
+When developing links, you should name them, theorize, link your theorization to the aff with a quote from the aff, and impact that out.
 Lazy link debating loses debates.
 If a link functions independently of your thesis, you should make that explicit.
 Don’t rely on me to implicitly follow your reasoning.

 Examples are important at every level of these debates.
 Don’t just name check people, movements, and events.
 Explain their relationship to the argument.
 The earlier they show up the better.